utilyre/barbecue.nvim/CODE_OF_CONDUCT.md

     })
     ```

-3. Create feature branch and do stuff
+3. Create a feature branch and do what you want to do

    ```bash
    git checkout -b feature/[pr-subject]